Strict Publishing International

 Suppose you reject my writing?

 If we reject it, it will be because the amount of work to make it saleable is not justified by the number of copies we think it will sell over a period of time.
-It does not mean you are not a good writer; it just means that this particular submission is not right for us.
+It does not necessarily mean you are not a good writer; it just means that this particular submission is not right for us.
 If you receive a rejection, then write something else and try again.

 How do I know if anyone will like my writing?